Eliyuh-Shafer/Eliyuh-Shafer/README.md

 - 👋 Boo!
 I'm Eliyuh, but you can call me Ellie
-- 📫 How to reach me: Discord mainly (eliyuh.shafer)
+- 📫 How to reach me: Discord mainly (jelliefish22)
 - 😄 Pronouns: She/they

 <!---